esranurtrkmn/SpringFrameworkDemo/README.md

-# HRMS DEMO WITH SPRING FRAMEWORK.
+# HRMS Demo with Spring Framework
  This Demo lists the job adverts in database table using PostgreSQL